-Dr. Cohen- you have helped me tremendously- all within the span of a 30 minute consultation.
-I can't thank you enough for even sugessting to me that I needed to see a rheumatologist.
-As Dr. Dequet says, I don't need a hand surgeon right now, I need a rheumatologist- but if I ever do need a hand surgeon again, I will surely be seeing you.
-No matter what money issues are at the time, it is worth paying the extra money (as you are not a prefered provider on my insurance) for the piece of mind seeing you.
+Dr. Cohen – you have helped me tremendously – all within the span of a 30 minute consultation.
+I can't thank you enough for even suggesting to me that I needed to see a rheumatologist.
+As Dr. Dequet says, I don't need a hand surgeon right now, I need a rheumatologist – but if I ever do need a hand surgeon again, I will surely be seeing you.
+No matter what money issues are at the time, it is worth paying the extra money (as you are not a preferred provider on my insurance) for the peace of mind of seeing you.
 I have all the trust in the world for you and respect you more than I could ever let you know.

 - L.D., Child Care Specialist

 Myrna from Simi Valley was dealing with a growth on her hand at the base of her little finger.
 She was advised by another doctor that surgery was the only option, so she visited Dr. Cohen as a second opinion.
 Dr. Cohen diagnosed her with a ganglion cyst and offered aspiration as an option.
 Therapy was recommended after the aspiration and six weeks later she was doing great.
 In addition to taking care of the cyst, he helped with arthritis at the base of her thumb.
 She highly recommends Dr. Cohen and his staff and can't thank them enough!
 Hear her recorded testimonial below.

 Want to learn more about arthritis of the thumb?
 Here are some resources: